 The Board has oversight of the organisation’s corporate governance affairs and related policies and procedures.
 It is responsible for the stewardship of ICD, seeking to ensure that ICD’s investment management and operational arrangements are functioning effectively.

 The Audit Committee comprises four Board members.
-The Audit Committee is primarily responsible for oversight of ICD’s financial reporting process, its system of internal control, its process for monitoring compliance with applicable laws and regulations, and the audit process.
+The Audit Committee is primarily responsible for the oversight of ICD’s financial reporting and the audit process, its system of internal control, its process for monitoring compliance with applicable standards, laws and regulations.

 The Remuneration Committee comprises three Board members.
 The Remuneration Committee is primarily responsible for the review and approval of the remuneration of executive directors, oversight of ICD’s compensation and benefits plans, and the review and recommendation to the Board of the corporate performance related objectives of ICD.